 Some mortgage lenders will include a valuation for free whilst some start as cheap as £75.
 The prices in the table are just as average and you should find out what mortgage fees are required before you take out a mortgage.

-It should be noted that a valuation report or a mortgage valuation is not a property survey.
-The valuation won't look for hidden defects, a mortgage valuation will only confirm to your mortgage lender that the property is worth, in fact, the amount they are lending you.
+It should be noted that a valuation survey or a mortgage valuation is not a property survey.
+The valuation won't look for hidden defects, a valuation will only confirm to your mortgage lender that the property is worth what they're lending.
 You'll also find out the amount of mortgage you can afford.

-Find out more: what is a mortgage valuation?
+Find out more: what is a valuation survey?

-A condition report survey for the average UK home can cost around £380.
-The cost of a RICS condition report is relative to your house price and size, so depending on your house price you could pay on average between £290 to £560 for the survey.
+The level 1 survey or home condition report costs £380 for the average UK home.
+The cost of a condition report is relative to your house price and size, so depending on your house price you could pay between £290 to £560 for the survey.

 - Mainly for new build homes.